 We offer two types of evaluation:

-This is a good, cost-effective option if you’re a new writer and would like some general guidance regarding characterisation, quality of writing, recurring grammar errors, and other obvious concerns that can be worked on before submitting the manuscript for a full evaluation or editing.
+This is a cost-effective option if you’re a new writer and would like some general guidance regarding the quality of your writing, recurring grammar errors, and other obvious concerns that can be worked on before submitting the manuscript for a full evaluation or editing.
 This evaluation typically looks at just three sample chapters of the book or the first 30–50 pages.
-Comments may be provided in the sample chapters themselves or the editor will write a short report, or both – depending on who is doing the evaluating.
+Comments may be provided in the sample chapters themselves or the editor will write a short 1–2 page report, or both – depending on who is doing the evaluating.
 The disadvantage of the express evaluation is that the evaluator cannot identify problems that may occur later in the book, such as a weak ending, inadequate follow-through on concepts or plot, weak characters, timeline problems, or structural issues.